 Are beef organ supplements safe for women?

 Yes, when sourced from grass-fed cattle and third-party tested.
 Beef organ supplements are whole-food nutritional supplements, not medications.
 Women of reproductive age should monitor iron intake if taking high-dose liver supplements, as iron from heme sources is highly bioavailable.
-Generally 1-3 capsules daily is safe for most women.
-Get a baseline iron panel if you have risk factors for hemochromatosis.
+Generally 1-2 capsules daily is safe for most women.

 Why do women need beef organ supplements?

 Women have higher iron requirements than men, especially those menstruating (18mg daily vs 8mg for men).
-Menstruation causes chronic iron loss, leading to anemia in 30% of menstruating women.
-Beef organs are rich in heme iron (highly absorbable), B12 for energy and neurological function, folate for fertility, and CoQ10 for cellular energy.
+Beef organs are rich in heme iron (highly absorbable), B12 for energy and neurological function, folate for fertility, and CoQ10 for cellular energy and cardiovascular health.
 These nutrients are particularly important during reproductive years and menopause.

 What's the difference between beef liver, heart, and kidney supplements?

-Beef liver is highest in iron, B12, folate, and vitamin A—best for energy and fertility support.
-Heart provides CoQ10, taurine, and selenium for cardiovascular and mitochondrial support.
-Kidney offers zinc, selenium, and B vitamins for immune and thyroid health.
-Many women benefit from a blend or rotating supplements.
-Start with liver for iron support.
+Beef liver is highest in iron, B12, folate, and vitamin A. Heart provides CoQ10, taurine, and selenium for cardiovascular support.
+Kidney offers zinc, selenium, and B vitamins.
+Many women benefit from a blend, or rotating between single-organ supplements.
+Start with liver for iron and energy support.

 How much beef organ supplement should women take?

 Standard dosing is 1-3 capsules daily with meals, depending on the product's concentration and your goals.
 High-quality supplements like Ancestral Supplements typically recommend 3 capsules daily (equivalent to 2,000mg of freeze-dried organ powder).
-Women new to organs should start with 1-2 capsules daily for one week, then increase.
 Follow the label and consult a healthcare provider if you're on iron supplements or have hemochromatosis.